What Happened To Mia Kanu? HBCU Student Dies After Being Found On Michigan Road Following Party

 “Mia dedicated her life to her family and her friends,” the GoFundMe said in part.
 “She was so kind, loving, sweet and funny.
 She was always a team leader and very active in volleyball and school activities.
 Mia was on track to be a veterinarian until her dreams were cut short.”

-The donations will be used to “ease financial burdens” with Kuno’s funeral and memorial as well as to “help her family get through this difficult time.”
+The donations will be used to “ease financial burdens” with Kanu’s funeral and memorial as well as to “help her family get through this difficult time.”

 SEE ALSO:

-Note: CORRECTION: A previous version of this article misspelled Mia Kanu’s last name.
-This article has been updated to reflect a correction.